by Ron Samuelson | January 1, 2008 11:10 am

 In the end, this isn’t about most people, it is about some people.
 Studies indicate that about ten percent of any given population is hard wired genetically alcoholic, and some studies show almost twice that percent in the hospitality industry.
 But this is also not just about a problem in the bar and restaurant industry.
 We just happen to have numbers to show that we are uniquely challenged to be of service to people who come our way and eventually need help finding their way back to sanity.
 The resources are plenty, and thankfully today we can have a conversation about the ravages of this disease openly and honestly, without the stereotypes and prejudices that used to cloud the issue.

 Few people I know can say that they have not been affected by alcoholism, either in their immediate family, business associations or friends.
 The problem is that people still die every day of this disease, and so unnecessarily.
 Thirty million people in America alone may be at risk of alcoholism, yet as few as two million are said to be members of the leading organization dedicated to the treatment of this malady, Alcoholics Anonymous.
 Help is available.
 Services are out there.
+There are even ETG tests to ensure that former alcoholics do not relapse and can get more help if they do slip up – you can learn more about ETG tests on the Countrywide Testing website.
 But in most cases the person needing the help is the last to know, so tough love is usually the last option, one that all of us need to at least try in order to assist those in need.

 Source URL: http://fsmomaha.com/the-dirty-little-secret-in-the-industry/